 If you like historic graveyards, Micanopy has a good one.
-A few blocks outside the little downtown, it’s evocative, with crumbling headstones, draped Spanish moss.
+A few blocks outside the little downtown, it’s evocative, with crumbling headstones and draped Spanish moss.
 My husband and I were strolling around town when we stumbled on it.
 The address is 402 W. Smith Ave.

 It is best viewed from the street, where it is meant to wow you.
 Set back from a road lined with giant oaks, you see a landscaped walkway to the front door framed by elaborate Corinthian columns.